ashtonmv/shiny_atoms/README.md

 <img src="fecl2_shiny.png" width="800px">

 You will have to consult [the POV-Ray documentation](http://www.povray.org/documentation/) for all the possible things you can add and change- it goes WAY beyond what I've achieved in this small example.
 There is also quite a large community of POV-Ray expert users creating example scripts that you should make liberal use of.
-I buried an ovito atoms scene in an underwater scene I found [here](http://news.povray.org/povray.text.scene-files/message/%3C3920ff12%40news.povray.org%3E/) to get the image below:
+For example, I just buried the above ovito atoms scene in an underwater scene I found [here](http://news.povray.org/povray.text.scene-files/message/%3C3920ff12%40news.povray.org%3E/) to get the image below:

 <img src="underwater.png" width="800px">